Yawning/secp256k1-voi/README.md

 is not "easy").
 - No attempt is made to sanitize memory.
 It is a lost cause in most languages, and totally, utterly hopeless in Go.
+- SIMD is used to accelerate the constant time table lookups.
+Building with `purego` disables the use of assembly.
+It is almost, but not quite, not even worth having variable-time variants of the multiplies.
 - Worms in my brain, get them out.

 ##### Performance